yashamon/web2/index.md

 Topological applications of K-theory quantization, (with Egor Shelukhin), in preparation

+Towards symplectic geometry of an $\cA$ category, in preparation

+> > I  construct here natural spaces of "Hamiltonian isotopic"  objects in a general small $\cA$ category $C$, and when $C$ comes with a filtration define a natural "Hofer metric" on these spaces.

 *Missing a few finishing touches, but the second one will soon be updated:*